Victims remembered as Frankfurt beats Bayern in Bundesliga

 Frankfurt had seven shots compared to Bayern’s one before Younes made it 2-0 in the 31st.
 Kamada played the ball back and Younes unleashed a powerful shot inside the far top corner.

-Bayern also had enforced absences in Thomas Müller and Benjamin Pavard due to the coronavirus, while Corentin Tolisso is out for around three months after tearing a tendon in his left thigh.
+Bayern also had enforced absences in Thomas Müller and Benjamin Pavard due to the coronavirus, while Corentin Tolisso is out for around three months.
 Leon Goretzka and Javi Martínez were back among Bayern’s substitutes after recovering from their COVID-19 infections.
 Goretzka came on to help Bayern’s improved performance in the second half.

 GLADBACH SHOCKED